 Ethanol Plant Virtual Tour

-Construction began in September 1990 on a 10 million litre per year fuel grade ethanol plant.
+Construction began in September 1990 on a 10 million litre per year ethanol plant.
 Operations began in August 1991.

 Shareholders have the first right to deliver grain based on price and quality being equal.
 When shareholders are unable to fulfill Pound-Maker’s requirements, non-shareholders and grain companies may deliver.

 Grain is milled and mixed with water to create a mash.
 High starch feed wheat is used in ethanol production.